AmbiqAI/heartkit/docs/guides/heartkit-demo.md

 ### Flash Firmware

 If using a fresh Apollo 4 EVB, the EVB will need to be flashed with the HeartKit firmware.
-The firmware can be found in the `./evb` directory.
-The firmware is compiled using the Arm GNU Toolchain and flashed using the Segger J-Link.
+The instructions to compile and flash the firmware can be found in [Tileio Demos](https://github.com/AmbiqAI/tileio-demos/tree/main/heartkit).

 ### Hardware Setup